micmejia/bible-dump/NKJV/Exodus/Exod 1.md

 So the king of Egypt called for the midwives and said to them, "Why have you done this thing, and saved the male children alive?"

 ###### 19
-And the midwives said to Pharaoh, "Because the Hebrew women _are_ not like the Egyptian women; for they [^e]_are_ lively and give birth before the midwives come to them."
+And the midwives said to Pharaoh, "Because the Hebrew women _are_ not like the Egyptian women; for they _are_ lively and give birth before the midwives come to them."

 ###### 20
-Therefore God dealt well with the midwives, and the people multiplied and [^f]grew very mighty.
+Therefore God dealt well with the midwives, and the people multiplied and grew very mighty.

 ###### 21
-And so it was, because the midwives feared God, that He [^g]provided households for them.
+And so it was, because the midwives feared God, that He provided households for them.

 ###### 22
-So Pharaoh commanded all his people, saying, "Every son who is [^h]born you shall cast into the river, and every daughter you shall save alive."
+So Pharaoh commanded all his people, saying, "Every son who is born you shall cast into the river, and every daughter you shall save alive."